masif2002/AZ-900-notes/README.md

 * Allows you to monitor all Azure Resources in one place
 * **Diagnostic settings** in many Azure resources allows you to collect, export, query and view logs in Azure Monitor
 * **Workbooks** in Azure Monitor allows you to create and manage a visual reports of your own metrics

+## Mock Test notes
+* A virtual machine needs a network card, storage and a virtual network.
+It does not need a public IP address.
+In fact, most Azure VMs are private and are not accessible from the Internet.
+* Azure Powershell scripts and CLI scripts are not compatible with each other.
+PowerShell has it's own language, different than CLI
+*  Azure is a public cloud, but has some private cloud offerings such as the GovCloud
+* Firewall is part of the perimeter security
+* Azure Availability Sets allow you to tell Azure which virtual machines are identical, so that Azure will keep them apart physically inside the datacenter.
+This helps when there are either expected or unexpected downtime, by increasing the chances that one issue does not affect all VMs in a single Availability Set.